Inspiaaa/Trailsmith/README.md

-  merge-files       Merge multiple GPX files into a single file merge-tracks      Merge all tracks within a GPX file split-file        Split waypoints, tracks, and routes from a GPX file into separate files help              Print this message or the help of the given subcommand(s)
+  merge-files       Merge multiple GPX files into a single file merge-tracks      Merge all tracks within a GPX file split-file        Split waypoints, tracks, and routes from a GPX file into separate files info              Print summary stats and metadata from GPX tracks, routes, and waypoints help              Print this message or the help of the given subcommand(s)

 Options: